CloudM-Migrate/documentation/Engineering-Reference/GroupWise.md

 layout: default
 title: GroupWise
 grand_parent: Engineering Reference
-parent: Source Options
+parent: Endpoint Options
 nav_order: 4
 ---

-## GroupWise Source Options
+## GroupWise Endpoint Options
 {: .no_toc }

 ---

-This document will give an overview on all the GroupWise Source Options in CloudM Migrate.
+This document will give an overview on all the GroupWise Endpoint Options in CloudM Migrate.

 ---
 <a name="top"></a>